-Over ther past half century political support by the Ecuadorian has been significant and positive.
+Over the past half-century political support by the Ecuadorian has been significant and positive.
 Having said that, it is clear that this support is, at the end of the day, a function of the significance of Galápagos for the Ecuadorian economy.
 This is where internationally led education of potential GPS customers/tourists becomes crucial; if tourists want and pay for wilderness and unspoiled land and sea, conservation investments will be made.

 3. Are there plans to further improve your example of tourism supporting conservation in the future?

-Could be done, particlarly if others get involved.
+Could be done, particularly if others get involved.